Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/ec2.md

 - always be in the same AZ as the EC2
 - can be migrated to other AZ
 - snapshots of encrypted volumes are encrypted automatically
+- volumes restored from encrypted snapshots are encrypted automatically
 - can shared unencrypted snapshots
   - other aws accounts
+- can not be shared trough multiple EC2 instances
+- termination protection off by default
+- EBS snapshots of registered AMIs cannot be deleted

 ## **ENI**